-Symptoms of cystic fibrosis can include: coughing or wheezing, respiratory illnesses (such as pneumonia or bronchitis), weight loss, salty-tasting skin, and greasy stools.
+Symptoms of cystic fibrosis can include coughing or wheezing, respiratory illnesses (such as pneumonia or bronchitis), low weight, salty-tasting skin, and greasy stools.
 Because the lungs are clogged and repeatedly infected, lung cells don't last as long as they should.
-Therefore, most cystic fibrosis patients only live to be slightly more than thirty years old.
+Therefore, cystic fibrosis patients who don't receive treatment have shortened lifespans.

 How do doctors diagnose cystic fibrosis?

 People with cystic fibrosis have between 2 and 5 times the normal amount of salt in their sweat.
 Thus, doctors can use a sweat test to measure the amount of salt (sodium chloride) in a person's sweat.
 Sweat is collected from the person's arm or leg and taken to a laboratory to be analyzed.

 In newborns, doctors can measure the amount of a protein called trypsinogen in the blood.
 The level of this protein is higher than normal in people with cystic fibrosis.

 Finally, genetic tests can identify a faulty CFTR gene using a sample of the patient's blood.